javlocan/cocotodo/README.md

 ## MY TODOS

+- I can't keep up with the loggin if wanna go fastttt

 - set all the route handlers with the proper operations
   - users - ongoing
   - groups - ongoing